ZacharyGodfrey/godot-game/game-ideas.md

 ### Health

-- Health starts at 100
+- Health starts at 100 and does not regenerate
-- Health regenerates over time
-- Health resets to full when moving between areas
 - No fall damage from any height

 ### Creatures